 How many credit hours do I need to be enrolled in?

 Undergraduate students must be enrolled in a minimum of seven (7) academic credit hours to be eligible to retain tickets.
 Exceptions to this rule are to be determined by the ULAA, SGAAD, and SGAC.
-The semesters considered toward eligibility are the ones coinciding with the seasons (e.g. fall 2013 semester and spring 2014 semester will be checked for the 2013-2014 men’s basketball season and fall 2013 will be checked for 2014 football).
+The semesters considered toward eligibility are the ones coinciding with the seasons (e.g. fall 2014 semester and spring 2015 semester will be checked for the 2014-2015 men's basketball season and fall 2014 will be checked for 2014 football).
 In the case that a student requires less hours to graduate than what is required to be eligible for season tickets, he/she can submit a waiver using the following link: http://www.uoflsga.org/forms/athletic-forms/

 How does the 2014-2015 Student Ticket Policy differ from the one in 2013-2014?